remarcmij/vanilla-starter/docs/EXAMPLES.md

 Folder: `src/examples/pokemons`

-This example demonstrates how to fetch data from a Web API and showing a loading indicator while the data is being fetched.
+This example demonstrates how to fetch data from a Web API and show a loading indicator while the data is being fetched.
 It also shows how errors can be handled.

 ## 3. Currency Converter

 Folder: `src/examples/currency-converter`

-In this example we will look at how to work with HTML input elements, such as \<select> and \<input\> elements using the Page/View/State model.
+In this example we will show how to work with HTML input elements, such as \<select> and \<input> elements using the Page/View/State model.

 ## 4. Stopwatch

 Folder: `src/examples/stopwatch`

-This is a first multi-page example that uses the Router.
+This is a multi-page example that uses the Router.
 It demonstrates how the `pageWillUnload()` life cycle method can be used to clear an interval timer prior to leaving the page.

 ## 5. GitHub App